 Office of the Vice President for Community Services

-The Office of P-20 Initiatives promotes college access, readiness and completion through research-based programming.
-The Office has an array of educational outreach programs and activities such as academic intervention and college readiness camps, dual credit, mentoring, tutoring, work-study, test preparation, bridge programs and college tours.
+The Institute for P-20 Initiatives promotes college access, readiness and completion through research-based programming.
+The Institute has an array of educational outreach programs and activities such as academic intervention and college readiness camps, dual credit, mentoring, tutoring, work-study, test preparation, bridge programs and college tours.
 These programs are undertaken in partnership and collaboration with schools, business and industry, foundations and community-based organizations to help strengthen the quality of education from kindergarten through college within San Antonio and the South Texas region.
-The Office administers the TRIO programs including Upward Bound, Talent Search, McNair and Student Support Services.
-Additionally, the Office provides oversight for the Prefreshman Engineering Program (PREP), a premier STEM college bridge program.
+The Institute administers the TRIO programs including Upward Bound, Talent Search, McNair and Student Support Services.
+Additionally, the Institute provides oversight for the Prefreshman Engineering Program (PREP), a premier STEM college bridge program.
 Both the PREP and TRIO programs annually serve over 10,000 students.
-Finally, the Office seeks to provide leadership in educational reform and facilitate university involvement in public education through intervention, research and service programs.
+The Institute seeks to provide leadership in educational reform and facilitate university involvement in public education through intervention, research and service programs.

 The Office of Community Outreach (OCO) was established to increase UTSA’s visibility in targeted communities in South Texas, and to foster appropriate, mutually beneficial partnerships with these communities.
 The OCO works with educational, business and civic leaders in communities to promote higher education as an economic development resource and address barriers that inhibit or prevent area residents from enrolling at UTSA.
 Special events bring community leaders to UTSA and take university executives into South Texas communities.
 The OCO works closely with Admissions and other university offices in supporting student recruitment efforts.